 existing software solutions

-This is based on user analysis and an understanding of human psychology and behavior when interacting online.
+UX is based on user analysis and the understanding of human psychology and behaviour when interacting online.

 Using UX to improve existing solutions